mikegcoleman/workshop/readme.md

 3) From the Lightsail console get the IP address of your MEAN instance and navigate to that address in your web browser.

 You should see the ToDo application running.
-Add a task or two to make sure it's working as expected.
+Add a task or two to make sure it`s working as expected.

 ## Demo #2 - Scaling the Todo Application